guffre/API-Obfuscator/README.md

 It's not limited to Windows API either.
 You can typedef your own functions and just have all functions go through `ApiResolver` if you wish.

 # I want to add new functions!
+Just use the `insert_function.py` helper.
+If you want to do it manually:

 1. Add a typedef:
     ```
    typedef LPVOID  (WINAPI * VirtualAlloc_T)( LPVOID, SIZE_T, DWORD, DWORD );